Advanced Search

 HE Pinjia, ZHU Jieming, ZHENG Zibin, et al. Drain: An online log parsing approach with fixed depth tree[C].
 2017 IEEE International Conference on Web Services (ICWS), Honolulu, USA, 2017: 33–40. doi: 10.1109/ICWS.2017.13.

 MENG Weibin, LIU Ying, ZHU Yichen, et al. Loganomaly: Unsupervised detection of sequential and quantitative anomalies in unstructured logs[C].
-Proceedings of the 28th International Joint Conference on Artificial Intelligence, Macao China, 2019: 4739–4745.
+The 28th International Joint Conference on Artificial Intelligence, Macao China, 2019: 4739–4745.

 QI Jiaxing, HUANG Shaohan, LUAN Zhongzhi, et al. LogGPT: Exploring ChatGPT for log-based anomaly detection[C].
 2023 IEEE International Conference on High Performance Computing & Communications, Data Science & Systems, Smart City & Dependability in Sensor, Cloud & Big Data Systems & Application (HPCC/DSS/SmartCity/DependSys), Melbourne, Australia, 2023: 273–280. doi: 10.1109/HPCC-DSS-SmartCity-DependSys60770.2023.00045.